 Rehab Center Types

 - Inpatient Rehab Centers: Inpatient programs offer 24-hour care to individuals who need more intensive treatment.
 Patients are in a controlled environment and often have access to hospitalized care.
-According to the medical journal Psychiatric Quarterly, the individuals who are more likely to thrive in inpatient programs are
+The individuals who are more likely to thrive in inpatient programs are

 - People with “high psychiatric severity,” including comorbid mental disorders